 Transverse Section of Epididymis of male Swiss albino mice, Fig 1: C.S of Control II mice Epididymis (100 X).
 The tubules are compactly arranged, epithelial cells are seen with dense spermatozoa in the tubules.
 Fig 2: C.S of Group III mice Epididymis (100 X).
 The space between the tubules has become wider; the concentration of sperm in the tubule has become low.
 The epithelial cells remain unchanged.
 Fig 3: C.S of Group IV mice Epididymis (100 X).
 The space between the tubules has become wider; the concentration of sperm in the tubule is low.
 The epithelial cells remain unchanged.
 Fig 4: C.S of Group VI mice Epididymis (100 X).
 There is not much difference seen when compared to the control mice.
 Fig 5: C.S of Group VII mice Epididymis (100 X).
 There is not much difference seen when compared to the control mice.
 Sp ST; Space between the tubules, Ep: Epethelial cell, sp: Sperm

-TABLE 2: Effect of Cyamposis psoralioides extract on the body weight (40 days) and reproductive organs weight (mg) in the male Swiss Albino mice.
+TABLE 6: Effect of Cyamposis psoralioides extract (40 days) on Protein level in male Swiss Albino mice